Best Breweries In Seattle, WA

 Best Craft Beer In Seattle

 If you’re planning a trip to Seattle that has a beer focus, the number one recommendation has to be Fremont Brewing.
 Not only does Fremont successfully produce year-round beers that please, but they’re also among the best in the nation when it comes to barrel aging their brews.
-And they have solid non-alcoholic offering, too!
+And they have solid non-alcoholic offerings, too!

-For touristy people going to Pike Place Market, Cloudburst Brewing is a must.
-Tucked in what I assume is an old garage, Cloudburst creates some of the purest beers in the area.
-Just a mile or so away is Holy Mountain Brewing.
+Another staple that Seattle beer lovers already know about is Holy Mountain Brewing.
 The Interbay location can feel a little out of the way, but a recently added location in Phinney Ridge is much more accessible and carries all the same beer (as far as I can tell).

 Other places that deserve love:

-• Reuben’s Brewery (for their Crush series)
+• Reuben’s Brewery

-• Old Stove Brewing (for their water views)
+• Old Stove Brewing

 Beers To Drink In Seattle